Chapter 609 — Criminal Code

 Killing or Harming Public Safety Dog

-It is a crime to intentionally kill, injure, or otherwise harm a police dog, fire dog, search and rescue dog, or other …
+Makes it a crime to intentionally and without justification harm a police dog, search and rescue dog, or arson dog while …

 609.597